Exact travelling solution for a reaction-diffusion system with a piecewise constant production supported by a codimension-1 subspace: Introduction

 This article considers equation (\ref{eq3d}) with a picewise constant approximation of $f(u)$ given by $a\theta(u-u_c)$.
 This substitution can be regarded as an approximation of a very thin transition zone of the sigmoid $f$, as was shown above.
 Thus, the chosen approximation is equivalent to a particular piecewise linear approximation of the reaction term in the classical reaction-diffusion problem.
 Such growth term may not even be approximate but exact if the production switches between two different states (``active'' and ``inactive'') as a function of the local concentration, as it is very commonly assumed in models of cell activity.
 The difference with the classical case is that now the degradation happens everywhere but the growth happens only on the special plane/line.

 An analog of a travelling plane wave in the case of a surface-supported production, by the symmetry of the problem, is a concentration profile that spreads in some selected direction in the plane and that is translationary invariant in the perpendicular planar direction.
-If the $x$-axis is chosen along the propagation vector, the $y$-axis is chosen perpendicular to the supporting plane, then the solution of interest has the form (with some abuse of notation) $u(t,x,y,\z) = u(x - \varv t,y)$.
+If the $x$-axis is chosen along the propagation vector, the $y$-axis is chosen perpendicular to the supporting plane, then the solution of interest has the form $u(t,x,y,\z) = \varw(x - \varv t,y)$.
 In this situation, the problem becomes effectively two-dimensional.
-The equation of interest, thus, reads
+The equation of interest, thus, formally reads

 where $\Delta = \D_x^2 + \D_y^2$ is the two-dimensional Laplacian, and instead of the production supporting plane we have the production supporting line.
+Its exact meaning will be specified below.

-This article presents an exact travelling along the $x$-axis solution of (\ref{main-equation}) of the form $u(t,x,y) = u(x - \varv t,y)$ with constant propagation velocity $\varv$ that connects the trivial stationary solution of the equation to a nontrivial one.
+This article presents an exact travelling along the $x$-axis solution of (\ref{main-equation}) of the form $u(t,x,y) = \varw(x - \varv t,y)$ with constant propagation velocity $\varv$ that connects the trivial stationary solution of the equation to a nontrivial one.
 Only the existence problem of an eternally propagating with constant speed solution and its uniqueness are studied (by an explicit construction).
 Questions of its stability and conditions on its initiation are not considered.